AjayShivanagol/AjayShivanagol/README.md

 ![Full Stack Developer | Expert in React React native, Java & Microservices | Crafting Enterprise Solutions](https://github.com/AjayShivanagol/AjayShivanagol/blob/main/ajay.png)

 I'm a detail-oriented software developer with over 4 + years of experience in designing, developing, and deploying enterprise-level applications.
-My journey has taken me through leading companies like Mercedes-Benz R&D, Accenture and Nouveau Labs Private Limited, where I've worked on a range of projects from governance and risk management solutions to advanced analytics platforms.
+My journey has taken me through leading companies like Mercedes-Benz R&D, Accenture and Nouveau Labs Private Limited.
+Where I've worked on a range of projects from governance and risk management solutions to advanced analytics platforms.
 Proficient in a spectrum of technologies and tools, I'm driven by the desire to create efficient, scalable, and impactful software.
 Open to collaborations and always eager to contribute to open-source projects.
 Let's build the future of tech together!

 ## Skills and Experience
 * <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/react/react-original.svg"  width="15" height="15"/> React